ryanfleury/metadesk/docs/md_docs.md

  Overwrite,
 }

+@doc("A slot containing one (key,value) pair in a MD_Map.")
+@see(MD_Map)
 @struct MD_MapSlot: {
+ @doc("The next slot in the same bucket of the MD_Map")
  next: *MD_MapSlot,
+ @doc("For slots with a string key, the hash of the key.")
  hash: MD_u64,
+ @doc("The key for slots with a pointer key.")
  key: *void;
+ @doc("The value part of the pair.")
  value: *void;
 };

+@doc("The map is a chained hash table data structure.
+Data written to the map is a key-value pair.
+The key of a pair may either be a pointer, or a string.
+Both types may be mixed inside a single map.
+Keys stored with one type never match keys of the other type.
+The values of the pairs are pointers.")
 @struct MD_Map: {
  table_size: MD_u64,
  table: **MD_MapSlot,